Our Promises of a Lutheran Education

 Gratefully utilize talents in service to others

 As students grow in both knowledge and faith, they also begin to gain a greater sense of a higher purpose that is deeply rooted in the concept of vocation, or calling.
-Their motivation to develop their skills and abilities—to become experts in service to others in their families, communities, churches and the world—gives a richer meaning to their education and their future.
+Concordia promises to develop students' skills and abilities and to help them become experts in service to others in their families, communities, churches and the world in order to give a richer meaning to their education and their future.
 A calling to serve—not out of duty or guilt but rather in gratitude—is a treasure in life.

 Navigate the intersection of faith and culture